 - Advocate for their clients’ medical, legal, and financial rights.

-- Run support groups for seniors going through similar issues as well as their loved ones.
+- Support groups for seniors going through similar issues, as well as their loved ones.

 - Conduct research to assess the effectiveness of different programs, uncover new problems faced by seniors, and craft policies that protect this vulnerable population.

-Some gerontology professionals only focus on one or just a few of these duties.
+Some gerontology professionals focus on only one or a few of these duties.
 Others provide more holistic services.
-The exact scope of a professional’s responsibilities is typically defined by their exact role and what type of organization they work for.
+The exact scope of a professional’s responsibilities is typically defined by their role and the type of organization they work for.

 Other Gerontology Social Work Job Opportunities and Titles